JorySmith/How-To-Take-On-Lifes-Challenges/README.md

 You rise to your level of preparation.
 Failing to prepare is preparing to fail.

-You may not be good at something right now, but you can be better.
+You may not be good at something right now, but you can get better.
 Now is a great time to start.

 # Table of Contents
 [1) We're all unique](/TheGuide/WeAreAllUnique.md)